Deputy chases vehicle theft suspects

 The Subaru made a quick left on Central Pike and then another left on Dodson Chapel Road.
 The driver’s door opened from the suspect’s vehicle, and a black man who wore a gray long-sleeve shirt and blue pants with white shoes jumped out the vehicle.
 The suspect appeared to be a teenager.

-The suspect took ran behind a home and into a wood line, where the deputy lost sight of him.
+The suspect ran behind a home and into a wood line, where the deputy lost sight of him.
 A Metro-Nashville K-9 unit responded to the scene and tried to track the suspect but was unsuccessful.
 The vehicle was confirmed stolen Sept.
 3 in Nashville.
 The investigation remained open and ongoing.